Last updated on August 5th, 2023 at 09:16 pm

 The oil wells in Akwa Ibom contribute more to Nigeria’s oil exports, making it the largest producer of oil in Nigeria.
 Oil and gas is one of the many investment opportunities in the state.

 Some of oil fields in state are can be found at Adua, Etim, Eket, Enang, Utue, Ata, Ekim, Udar, Ibibio, Etebi and Ubium, Akam, Adanda, and Ebughu among others.

 Relying on the allocation it gets from derivation revenue, Akwa Ibom is the best state to do business in Nigeria in terms of infrastructural development and power, according to the Presidential Enabling Business Environment Council (PEBEC).

 Rivers used to be the highest oil-producing state in Nigeria until Akwa Ibom took the number one position from it.
 Besides contributing hugely to Nigeria’s revenue, Rivers also houses other natural resources like glass and silica sand.

-The state also houses seaport, airport and has a lot of reserves of natural gas.
+The state also houses a seaport, and an airport and has a lot of reserves of natural gas.

 Delta is one of the states that sustain Nigeria’s annual budget by contributing largely to oil exports.
 One of the largest onshore blocks OML 30 is located in Delta with nine oil fields that have been producing for decades.

 The state also houses one of Nigeria’s “ineffective” refineries in Warri.

 Oloibiri oilfield in the present-day Bayelsa state is the first place in Nigeria where oil was discovered.
 As of 2015, Bayelsa was contributing between 30-40% to Nigeria’s major oil exports.
 It also has Nigeria’s largest gas reservoir of 18 trillion cubic feet.